LuxSci

 Secure healthcare communications require thoughtful security approaches due to their sensitive nature.
 HIPAA compliant email should include protections against phishing attacks that might target patient information.
 Data loss prevention tools identify and secure messages containing sensitive information even when users forget to enable encryption.
 Account recovery procedures must balance security with practicality for small practices.
 Multi-factor authentication prevents unauthorized access even if passwords are compromised.

-For example, healthcare personnel handling substance use disorder information need email systems that comply with both HIPAA and 42 CFR Part 2 requirements.
+Healthcare personnel handling substance use disorder information need email systems that comply with both HIPAA and 42 CFR Part 2 requirements.
 Solutions should accommodate supervision relationships where communications may need controlled sharing with supervisors.
+Mental health providers managing adolescent patients need systems that respect parental access rights while protecting minor privacy in accordance with state laws.

 Client Experience and Usability Factors